 When the Fed cuts rates, purchasing power increases.
 What does that impact actually look like for the average consumer?

-Most consumers understand that falling interest rates indicate that inflation is coming under control, and their purchasing power is slated to increase.
+Most consumers understand that falling interest rates indicate inflation is coming under control, and their purchasing power is slated to increase.
 But what changes actually appear in their daily lives?
 To what degree will they be affected?
-And are there other ways to get the same kind of boost to purchasing power that aren’t reliant on the Fed’s meeting schedule?
+And are there ways to get the same kind of boost to purchasing power that aren’t reliant on the Fed’s meeting schedule?

 Dive into the impact that rate cuts have on your wallet here.